About the GDRC:|

 - Can you give me more information on GDRC?

 - It started in a very humble way, as a 'homepage' focussing on just one issue - Informal Credit Markets (ICM) - in April 1995.
 Since then more programmes were added, and the ICM programme itself became the "Virtual Library on Microcredit".
-It has also evolved from a university-based website to a full-fledged non-profit think tank over the years.
+It has also evolved from a university-based website to a full-fledged independent policy think tank over the years.
 Currently, it has 15 programmes, arranged around five spheres - environment, urban, community, economy and information.
 Also see the Introduction and history

 - How is GDRC funded?